Zywave/booster/src/_areas/design-system/components/spinners.md

 ### Custom text spinner

-Custom text spinners include specific text to give the user context into what is happening behind the scenes.
+Custom text Spinners include specific text to give the user context into what is happening behind the scenes.
 Examples for custom text could be “Loading..” or “Preparing report…”

 <!--EndFragment-->